Chenyt-Dev/coding/Array.md

 * The idea of binary search

 ### 66. Plus One
 * Idea is simple.
 Need to write it clean.

+### 88. Merge Sorted Array
+* Simple idea.
+* But easy to make mistakes with the indexes.